DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Similar to other pipeline types, we start by creating all shaders that will be used by the ray tracing pipeline.
-Diligent Engine allows using HLSL for both D3D12 and Vulkan backend.
+Diligent Engine allows using HLSL for both D3D12 and Vulkan backends.
 The minimum HLSL shader model that supports ray tracing is 6.3.
 Only the new DirectX compiler (DXC) supports shader model 6.0+, and we need to explicitly specify it: